convergedtarkus/dotfiles/README.md

 # Working with
 Edit a tracked file and then use the `myconfig` alias to commit and push.
 If you need to integrate remote changes, you'll need to reclone unfortunately (if you've have a better solution I would love to hear it!).

-# Liscense
+# License
-This project uses the https://unlicense.org liscense.
-Basically no copywrite, you can copy, modify, use, sell etc any code here without giving me credit (though if this is helpful to you, I'd love a shout out!).
+This project uses the https://unlicense.org license.
+Basically no copyright, you can copy, modify, use, sell etc any code here without giving me credit (though if this is helpful to you, I'd love a shout out!).
 I give no warranty of any kind on this code.